lethek/SignalR.Extras.Autofac/README.md

 # SignalR.Hubs.Autofac

-Extends integration between Autofac and SignalR to enable transparent lifetime scope management for hubs.
+Directly addresses a current limitation of Autofac where it does not provide any mechanism to create a lifetime scope per SignalR hub invocation.
+SignalR.Hubs.Autofac provides a simple way around this.

 ## Usage: